-By focusing on specific keywords and crafting content for your audience will deliver real tangible results.
+By focusing on specific keywords and crafting content for your audience will deliver accurate, tangible results.
 Not just big numbers.

 Understand Your Traffic Numbers

-Don’t let your website be a target for fake traffic, or generating traffic for keywords and topics that won’t benefit your business.
+Don’t let your website be a target for fake traffic or generate traffic for keywords and topics that won’t benefit your business.

-The example below is what can happen to normal website with irrelevant / malicious organic search traffic.
+The example below is what can happen to a regular website with irrelevant/malicious organic search traffic.
 The business illustrated below was for an assisted living facility that launched a new landing page with interactive videos on their facility.

 Thus sending a huge spike in traffic.
-But for search terms they clearly don’t want to rank for.
+But for search terms, they don’t want to rank for.

 Will this type of website traffic convert into sales?